 This album is not published yet.
 Information can change over time.
 This dossier will be updated when new information arrives.

-A few chapters were conceived in the idea of color before Schuiten and Peeters decided to switch to black and white.
+A few chapters were conceived in the idea of colour before Schuiten and Peeters decided to switch to black and white.
 François Schuiten oriented the drawings afterwards to be edited in black and white.
 They also changed the pagination and the length of the story.
 The length of the story was necessary to treat it as a « Roman (à Suivre) » a series that was only published in black & white by then.

 These images are part of a page of La Fièvre d'Urbicande (page 20).
-François Schuiten colored this page himself in 1986 for “Biennale de Venise”.
+François Schuiten coloured this page himself in 1986 for “Biennale de Venise”.
 The whole page can be found in a very rare catalog.

 Some details of the page, as published in Le Guide des Cités.

 With the release of the first integral edition of Les Cités Obscures in 2017 François Schuiten revisited La Fièvre d'Urbicande together with Laurent Durieux.
-Laurent colored two images of La Fièvre d'Urbicande for a silkscreen print.
+Laurent coloured two images of La Fièvre d'Urbicande for a silkscreen print.